Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Introduction

 \section{Introduction}

 With the widespread adoption of cloud computing technologies, cloud networks have become critical infrastructure supporting various information services\cite{CloudAdvancements, ebpf}.
-Their applications have penetrated numerous sectors such as government, finance, industry, and healthcare\cite{CloudAcceleration, autonomousCloud}.
-Networks in cloud environments exhibit highly dynamic characteristics: virtualization and elastic scaling mechanisms lead to frequent creation, destruction, and reconfiguration of network components like virtual machines and container instances, resulting in continuous changes in network structure and scale\cite{CloudAcceleration}.
-While cloud networks enhance resource utilization efficiency and system flexibility, they also present a large-scale, distributed attack surface, making them ideal targets for coordinated attacks and posing severe challenges to cloud network resilience\cite{dynAttack}.
+Their applications have penetrated numerous sectors including government, finance, industry, and healthcare\cite{CloudAcceleration, autonomousCloud}.
+Cloud networks exhibit highly dynamic characteristics: virtualization and elastic scaling mechanisms lead to frequent creation, destruction, and reconfiguration of network components like virtual machines and container instances, resulting in continuous changes in network structure and scale\cite{CloudAcceleration}.
+While enhancing resource utilization efficiency and system flexibility, cloud networks also present a large-scale, distributed attack surface, making them ideal targets for coordinated attacks and posing severe challenges to network resilience\cite{dynAttack}.
 Consequently, Reinforcement Learning (RL) and Deep Reinforcement Learning (DRL) have been widely applied in cyber security decision-making due to their ability to autonomously learn optimal defense strategies through environmental interaction\cite{NguyenDeep, FoleyAutonomous}.
 The core principle involves modeling the attack-defense process as a Markov Decision Process and solving for the optimal policy by maximizing cumulative rewards, thereby balancing defense costs with network availability to enhance cyber resilience.
 However, the dynamic nature of cloud networks and the threats they face impose adaptability challenges on existing DRL-based network defense decision-making methods.

 Specifically, as illustrated in Fig.\ref{fig:cloud}, the cloud-native architecture of a large e-commerce platform serves as a typical example of a cloud network.
 It consists of virtual machine clusters across multiple Availability Zones, containerized microservices, load balancers, and distributed database instances.
 Due to fluctuating business loads, this network frequently undergoes elastic scaling and instance migration, leading to continuous changes in the virtual network topology and east-west traffic policies (A1).
 Concurrently, business modules dynamically scale the number of instances as new features are deployed or partners are integrated, resulting in a highly dynamic number of network nodes (A2).
 Meanwhile, attack tactics and scales are constantly evolving: an attack may start with port scanning and service probing on public-facing entry points, then compromise database instances through vulnerable middleware (A3)\cite{HuOptimal, vyas2023automated}, and finally escalate into coordinated attacks aiming to paralyze core services via encryption ransomware or DDoS flooding (A4)\cite{LiDynPen}.
 To counter such threats, defenders can take various actions, such as resetting compromised instances to clean images, isolating compromised container nodes to contain spread, patching microservice vulnerabilities to eliminate attack surfaces, or restoring isolated nodes to maintain business continuity.